collective/collective.transmute/docs/docs/how-to-guides/cli.md

 ### `report`

-This command generates a json file with a report of export data in `SRC` directory
+This command generates a JSON file with a report of export data in `src` directory.

 ```shell
 uv run transmute report --help